Supabase vs Codehooks: Webhook Backend Pricing Compared 2026

 - Supabase is a full-stack backend built on PostgreSQL, great for web and mobile apps with complex relational data.
 Its primary interface is a rich web dashboard.

-This doesn't make one platform strictly better — Supabase remains a strong choice for SQL-heavy applications, while Codehooks appeals to developers and AI agents who value predictable costs and rapid iteration.
+This doesn't make one platform strictly better — Supabase remains a strong choice for SQL-heavy applications, while Codehooks appeals to developers who want a complete webhook backend with predictable costs and the fewest moving parts.

 Different Solutions for Different Needs